| BUYERS GUIDE

 BUS4X4 COASTER 4WD CAMPERVAN

-This mine vehicle specialist has moved into the recreational market - November 2016.
+This mine vehicle specialist is also a leader in the recreational market - March 2017

 4x4 Motorhomes Australia is part of the Bus 4x4 Group, the Brisbane based secondary manufacturer of 4WD Toyota Coasters and 4WD Toyota Commuters in addition to coach building on Iveco 4WD models.